 Most staff surveys will be pretty vague, and focus on broad things like how satisfied they are with their job, their manager, or their pay, but there are plenty of other things that affect engagement.

 Companies would be wise to create different types of surveys to address all of these different areas, and then look for patterns or overall themes across those topics.
+Our employee survey software helps you with pre-build questions that address all these different elements.

 While it’s important to understand how employees feel about their managers, asking them how they feel about their coworkers is arguably even more important.